Table of Contents

 Who will review the proposals and make final selections?

 Proposals will first be reviewed by YPS staff to ensure that they meet the submission requirements.
-All proposals that meet the requirements will be evaluated against the criteria defined in the RFP by committees of faculty and staff from a wide range of disciplines supporting YPS.
-Because of the interdisciplinarity of the proposals submitted, it is unlikely that proposals will be reviewed by someone with deep subject matter expertise.
-Reviewers will make a recommendation of the projects that should be considered for funding.
-The Office of the Provost will make the final funding determinations informed by reviewer recommendations.
+All proposals that meet the requirements will be evaluated against the Evaluation Criteria defined in the RFP by committees of faculty and staff from a wide range of disciplines supporting YPS; commercialization-related Constellation proposals will also be reviewed by an external advisory board of industry experts and investors.
+Reviewers will make a recommendation of the projects that should be considered for funding, with final funding determinations made by the Office of the Provost.

 What criteria are you using to evaluate proposals?

-The Evaluation Criteria for each grant type are listed at the bottom of that grant’s section of the RFP and are evenly weighted.
+The Evaluation Criteria for each Grant track are listed at the bottom of that section of the RFP.

 Will we receive feedback on submitted proposals?